Ph.D. Program in Economics

 Econ2010d (Macroeconomic Theory)

-Students satisfy the econometrics methods requirement by completing Economics 2110: Econometrics I and Economics 2120: Introduction to Applied Econometrics, with a grade of B or better.
+Students satisfy the econometrics methods requirement by completing Economics 2120 and Economics 2140 with a grade of B or better.
 The econometrics requirement may be satisfied with a more advanced course with the approval of the instructor.

-The distribution requirement is fulfilled by taking a course in economic history, a course involving non-standard approaches to economics, or a course in disciplines of social inquiry (anthropology, government, history, philosophy, psychology, sociology, etc.).
-The purpose of the requirement is to insure that students are exposed to non-standard ways of thinking about issues central to economics.
+The distribution requirement is fulfilled by taking an approved field course in Economic History, Political Economy or Behavioral.
+The purpose of the requirement is to ensure that students are exposed to non-standard ways of thinking about issues central to economics.
 The course must be passed with a grade of B+ or better.

 This requirement is frequently satisfied in the first year.
 The course must be taken during the time students are enrolled in the graduate program.
 (Courses taken as an undergraduate or in other graduate programs will not be considered.)
 Courses offered primarily for undergraduates may be acceptable provided there is a provision for graduate students to take the course with additional requirements.